WHAT’S COMING UP?

 WHAT’S BEEN HAPPENING?

 Back to back bleaching?
 Confirmation that a second mass bleaching event is occurring only 12 months after the devastation of large areas of the far north section of the GBR is about the worst news possible.
 Whether the bleaching is as severe or as extensive as in 2016 is yet to be discovered – and in a sense is almost immaterial.
 Mass bleaching events, first observed on the GBR in 1998, have hitherto been separated by at least a few years allowing the Reef’s famed resilience to come into play.
 But a reef bleached on this scale every year or every 2 or 3 years has no chance.
-Read more here and follow these links to view high resolution images and video of Vlasoff Reef off the coast from Cairns.
-I don’t know about you – I’m not a diver and have only ever snorkelled little bits of the Reef – but it breaks my heart.
+I don’t know about you – I’m not a diver and have only ever snorkelled little bits of the Reef – but what we are allowing to happen to omone of nature’s most intricate, beautiful and life-supporting structures breaks my heart.

 Mundy Creek field trip: Despite the heat a large group turned up for our Mundy Creek exploration last month – which proves once again that local destinations are very popular.
 Personally I love to see people discovering, or re-discovering, the natural habitats that are scattered around our city, learning about the wildlife that shares the city with us – and, in this case, meeting some of the people who are striving to keep these places special.
 Read our report here.
 Photo at left is a lily, Crinum angustifolium, poking up from the grasslands.